5 tips to design a successful customer feedback survey

 - Short is effective – on a day to day basis your average consumer may use products/services from around 20 other companies.
 Imagine if all these companies send feedback surveys to your customers which take 10-15 minutes each to complete.
 That’s around 1/5th of your average consumer’s life cumulatively spent on filling surveys!
 So if you are designing long surveys, please save your and your customer’s valuable time.
 Think it again.
 A short and crisp survey takes less time and is easy to comprehend as well.
 The focus shifts to quickly resolve customer issues than spend a lot of time to make sense of customer feedback.

-- Make it mobile responsive – More and more internet traffic is driven through mobile.
-The Gen X, Y and their Grand moms are on it.
+- Make it mobile responsive – More and more internet traffic is driven by mobile.
+Gen X, Y, and their Grandmoms are on it.
 Tolerance for anything which is poorly designed and not mobile responsive is low.
-A tap and type feedback system optimised for the mobile makes it easy and quick to respond.
+A tap and type feedback system optimized for the mobile makes it easy and quick to respond.
 Improving engagement and response rate.

-- Omni channel – Customers interact with you in person, on your website, through mobile app, email and social media.
-Its important that you hear them out through all these mediums at different touch-points and stages of engagement.
-Customers should have the liberty to choose where, when and how they want give you a feedback and you should be equipped to hear, acknowledge and engage.
+- Omnichannel – Customers interact with you in person, on your website, through a mobile app, email and social media.
+It’s important that you hear them out through all these mediums at different touch-points and stages of engagement.
+Customers should have the liberty to choose where, when and how they want to give you a feedback and you should be equipped to hear, acknowledge and engage.